 The customer issue was not necessarily “anyone’s fault” and certainly not Netto’s fault.
 It did make matters worse, however:

 The situation was made the worse by all three having bought some breads, donuts, or similar on a pick-them-yourself-and-put-them-in-a-bag basis.
-The already slow cashier now had to go through each bag and enter a separate numerical code, as opposed to just scanning a bar code, for each picked item, which made the time needed to enter all the products explode.
+The already slow cashier now had to go through each bag and enter a separate numerical code, as opposed to just scanning a bar code, for each individual item, which made the time needed to enter all the products explode.
 It was with the last of these three bags that the above problem occurred.

 (A third Netto-specific issue could be argued, in that some better system should have been found to handle the breads, but it is, I suspect, rare that so many instances in a row occur.
 When it is, say, one-every-ten-minutes instead of three-in-a-row, the overhead might be acceptable.
 How such a solution would look, I cannot say for certain without much more knowledge of the situation, but a possibility might be more unified pricing and the use of a single entry code or a combination of unified pricing, a bar code on the bags, and the mere entry of how many items were in the bag.)